circinusX1/midi-to-gp/README.md

 ### Thanks to (https://www.tuxguitar.app/)

 * The code was taken from tuxguitar and converted to C++
-* It has lots of memeory leaks, it was done in one evenning.
+* It has lots of memory leaks, it was done in one evenning.
 * On portions I used java to cpp utilities, then manual fixes until the code compiled and ran.

 ### Projects using it: